EmekaManuel/Updated-DSID-Analysis/README.md

 ## Main Features

-1. Visually appealing command line interface
+1. Visually appealing command line interface.
 1. Single Address Score Analysis: If a single wallet address is entered, the script calculates and displays the score attributed to that wallet.
 1. Multiple Addresses Score Analysis: If multiple wallet addresses are entered, it calculates and displays aggregate scores for all provided wallets.
 1. Error Handling: Implements robust error handling to manage exceptions and display informative error messages when issues arise during score calculations.